America Reads Challenge

 Our program provides local children and youth personalized tutoring needed in order to excel in reading thus boosting their confidence, motivation and overall academic achievement.
 Educators receive needed assistance in their efforts to ensure student success as tutors complement and reinforce classroom instruction.
 We also conduct Dr. Seuss's Cat in the Hat and Thing 1 and Thing 2 visits to stress the importance of reading.
 A literacy event is held each year with a school or community program to showcase literacy skills , encourage children to read, provide books to the children and to promote literacy awareness to parents and community.

-Why the Need for America Reads Challenge?
+Why the need for the America Reads Challenge Program?

-Reading proficiently by the end of third grade (as measured by NAEP at the beginning of fourth grade) can be a make-or-break benchmark in a child's educational development.
+- Reading proficiently by the end of third grade (as measured by NAEP at the beginning of fourth grade) can be a make-or-break benchmark in a child's educational development.

-Three quarters of students who are poor readers in third grade will remain poor readers in high school, according to researchers at Yale University.
+- Three quarters of students who are poor readers in third grade will remain poor readers in high school, according to researchers at Yale University.

-The National Research Council asserts that "academic success, as defined by high school graduation, can be predicted with reasonable accuracy by knowing someone's reading skill at the end of third grade.
-A person who is not at least a modestly skilled reader by that time is unlikely to graduate from high school.
+- The National Research Council asserts that "academic success, as defined by high school graduation, can be predicted with reasonable accuracy by knowing someone's reading skill at the end of third grade.
+A person who is not at least a modestly skilled reader by that time is unlikely to graduate from high school.”